Summary: in this tutorial, you’ll learn about Python a type conversion in Python.

 Code language: Python (python)

-Since the input values are strings, you cannot apply the mathematical operators to them.
+Since the input values are strings, you cannot apply the multiply operator.

 To solve this issue, you need to convert the strings to numbers before performing calculations.

-To convert a string to a number, you use the int(str)
+To convert a string to a number, you use the int()

 function converts a string to an integer.